JacksonKuo/blog/_posts/2025-8-17-chainguard-repair-local-pipeline.markdown

 # Problem Statement
 Let's migrate our base images to Chainguard.
 This problem can be further broken down into:

-Step 1: Repair my local build pipeline
+* Step 1: Repair the local build pipeline

 After not running my local cluster build for a while, I reran my Makefile and had errors.
 Let's fix this shit...